prenext/organiser/README.md

 ## Contributing

-We welcome contributions from the community to make the Organiser App even better.
+We welcome contributions from the community to make the Organizer App even better.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.